 Grace moved her weight from foot to foot, the slats dug into her feet.
-The pain was unbelievable.
-Feeling much better after the tomato, Grace found new energy to think.
+The pain was unbelievable but she felt much better after the tomato.
+Grace found the energy to think.
 She examined the gibbet.
 It was well made.
 Strong.
 Built to last.
 How many people had died in this, she wondered.
 The cage was designed and built by a blacksmith, there was no way to break through.

 By the evening of her 2nd day Grace had finished the tomato, even licking the drops of juice off her filthy hands.
 She was grateful that the sun was sinking and even for the cool air, but knew that the nights were cold.
 She hadn’t peed again, probably due to her not getting anything to eat or drink apart from the tomato.
 She tried to goad a woman with a shopping basket into throwing something at her.
 Unfortunately the woman picked up a stone, lunging it at her.
 It hit the cage and bounced away with a loud bonnnggg.
 She stopped goading people, fearing that she may not be as lucky next time.

 Early morning came, she had survived the night.
 Crying out in agony Grace tried to move around in the confined space to get comfortable.
 It was impossible.
 She begged passersby to help.
 Most ignored her, some spat and all hurried away.
 Once during the day a woman tried to pass her a fruit through the bars but couldn’t reach.
 As she leaned back to throw it, a policeman shouted at her.
 She hurried away.
 That was the last time anyone tried to help her.